BusCalcTools

 ← Back to blog

-DCF vs Multiples: Which Small-Business Valuation Method Wins in 2026?
+DCF vs Multiples: Small-Business Valuation in 2026

 By James Blanckenberg Β· Published May 16, 2026

-The 30-second answer
+The 30-second difference

 Side-by-side comparison